 SSAP No. 21—Other Admitted Assets: Paragraph 27.n.

 27.n.
-For securities sold, redeemed, or otherwise disposed as a result of a callable feature (including make whole call provisions), disclose the number of CUSIPs sold, disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee.
+For securities sold, redeemed, or otherwise disposed as a result of a callable feature (including make whole call provisions), disclose the number of investments sold (by Security Identifier), disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee.

 SSAP No. 26—Bonds: Paragraphs 35.b. & 35.c., 40.l., footnote 23, and Exhibit B Table Header:

 35.b.
-Designated use of a systematic value is an irrevocable election per qualifying investment (by CUSIP) at the time investment is originally acquired19.
+Designated use of a systematic value is an irrevocable election per qualifying investment (by Security Identifier) at the time investment is originally acquired19.
 Investments owned prior to being identified by the SVO as a qualifying SSAP No. 26 investment are permitted to be subsequently designated to the systematic value measurement method.
 This designation shall be applied as a change in accounting principle pursuant to SSAP No. 3—Accounting Changes and Corrections of Errors, which requires the reporting entity to recognize a cumulative effect to adjust capital and surplus as if the systematic value measurement method had been applied retroactively for all prior periods in which the investment was held.
 The election to use systematic value for investments shall be made before the yearend reporting of the investment in the year in which the SVO first identifies the investment as a qualifying SSAP No. 26 investment.

 35.c.
 Once designated for a particular investment, the systematic value measurement method must be retained as long as the qualifying investment is held by the reporting entity and the investment remains within the scope of this statement with an allowable NAIC designation per paragraph 35.a.
-Upon a full sale/disposal of an SVO-identified investment (elimination of the entire CUSIP investment), after 90 days the reporting entity can reacquire the SVO-identified investment and designate a different measurement method.
+Upon a full sale/disposal of an SVO-identified investment (elimination of the entire Security Identifier investment), after 90 days the reporting entity can reacquire the SVO-identified investment and designate a different measurement method.
 If the reporting entity was to reacquire the same investment within 90 days after it was sold/disposed, the reporting entity must utilize the measurement method previously designated for the investment.
-Subsequent/additional purchases of the same SVO-identified investment (same CUSIP) already held by a reporting entity must follow the election previously made by the reporting entity.
+Subsequent/additional purchases of the same SVO-identified investment (same Security Identifier) already held by a reporting entity must follow the election previously made by the reporting entity.
 If an investment no longer qualifies for a systematic value measurement because the NAIC designation has declined, then the security must be subsequently reported at the lower of “systematic value” or fair value.
 If the security has been removed from the SVO-identified listings, and is no longer in scope of this statement, then the security shall be measured and reported in accordance with the applicable SSAP.

 40.l.
-For securities sold, redeemed or otherwise disposed as a result of a call or tender offer feature (including make-whole call provisions), disclose the number of CUSIPs sold, disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee;
+For securities sold, redeemed or otherwise disposed as a result of a call or tender offer feature (including make-whole call provisions), disclose the number of investments sold (by Security Identifier), disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee;

-Footnote 23: The guidance in this statement allows different measurement methods by qualifying investment (CUSIP), but it is anticipated that companies will generally utilize a consistent approach for all qualifying investments.
+Footnote 23: The guidance in this statement allows different measurement methods by qualifying investment (by Security Identifier), but it is anticipated that companies will generally utilize a consistent approach for all qualifying investments.

 Exhibit B Table Header: